The support of local economies has always been important to Petrofac.

 |Continue our support of the IKTVA programme, exploring ways to partner with the local supply chain on a sustainable and mutually beneficial basis|

 |Continue to enhance our tax risk management and compliance procedures||Maintained effective processes for monitoring and managing changes in tax laws and regulations||Follow progress of digitalisation of tax administration and continue to monitor changes to international tax system|

 This video – produced by ADNOC – highlights the importance of in-country value and encouraging the workforce of the future in the United Arab Emirates.
 It features Ali Abdullah, VP HSSEIA at Petrofac, and Roudha Bin Bahr, a Petrofac engineer.

-At the close of 2018, we supported almost 75,000 jobs at our project sites.
-Around 95% of these were through our subcontractors, the remainder being a mix of expatriate and local Petrofac employees and contractors.
+We also supported approximately 57,000 jobs at our project sites.
+Around 95% of these jobs were through our subcontractors, the remainder being a mix of expatriate and local Petrofac employees and contractors.

 We've placed orders with more than 650 Saudi suppliers for goods and services